zjhmoss/WebDriver2/README.md

 ## HTTP::UserAgent

-A minor fork of HTTP::UserAgent is provided under the WebDriver2 directory so as to not collide with the original and to avoid having to `use` an author-specific package.
+A minor fork of HTTP::UserAgent is provided under the WebDriver2 directory.
 Please see its license:
 [LICENSE-HTTP-UserAgent](LICENSE-HTTP-UserAgent).

 The changes are: